 Opteon made a detailed review of all relevant sales to ensure that the new values fairly represent the market as at 1 July 2017.

-Note: this is a writable PDF, please save it to your computer first before you fill it in and email it to firstname.lastname@example.org.
+Fill in the writable PDF, please save it to your computer first before you fill it in and email the completed form to email@example.com

 What happens once you lodge an objection?